 To be truly diversified you should spread your investments not only over different stocks in different industries but also over other types of financial instruments.
 To be truly diversified you should build a portfolio that contains stocks, bonds, options, currencies and commodities.
 The more diversified you are the more protected you will be from the negative effect of random events.

-Keep money you might need in liquid assets
+Keep the money you might need in liquid assets

 Choose a suitable risk level

-It is very easy to get tempted by the promise of quick riches and invest in penny stock, binary options and other high risk investments.
+It is very easy to get tempted by the promise of quick riches and invest in penny stock, binary options and other high-risk investments.
 Do not fall for this temptation.
-It is true that some high risk investments reward their investors handsomely.
-It is however also true that most high risk investments ends up loosing their investor money.
-For every success story you hear there will be ten guys that lost everything that you never heard about.
+It is true that some high-risk investments reward their investors handsomely.
+It is however also true that most high-risk investments end up losing their investor money.
+For every success story, you hear there will be ten guys that lost everything that you never heard about.

 Design a portfolio that contains the right amount of risk for someone in your position in life.
-The portfolio can contain a small amount of high risk investments but you should never use the stock markets to gamble.
-If you want to do that you can head to the casino and have more fun while loosing your money.
+The portfolio can contain a small number of high-risk investments but you should never use the stock markets to gamble.
+If you want to do that you can head to the casino and have more fun while losing your money.